-The dental history collections of the IDHCS contain over 2000 accessioned artifacts acquired through in-kind donations from alumni of the dental school and other interested parties.
+The dental history collections of the IDHCS contain over 2000 accessioned documents, photographs and artifacts acquired through in-kind donations from alumni of the dental school and other interested parties.

 All acquisitions are to be outright and unconditional.
 Federal law prevents the IDHCS from providing identification services or appraisal values for donated items.
 Donors are responsible for appraisals of value.

 Upon receipt, the donation will be examined and described for accessioning purposes in an Accession Record.
 The donor will receive a copy of the Accession Record containing the following:

 All donations to the IDHCS are irrevocable upon their formal and physical transfer to the IDHCS.